 Mission: Advancing anatomical science through research, education, and professional development.

 AAA is a nonprofit scientific organization with tax-exempt status.
-AAA is an organizational member of the Federation of American Societies for Experimental Biology (FASEB) , a coalition of 30 independent societies that play an active role in lobbying for the interests of biomedical and life scientists.
+AAA is an organizational member of the Federation of American Societies for Experimental Biology (FASEB) , a coalition of 31 independent societies that play an active role in advocating for the interests of biomedical and life scientists to Congress and other scientific bodies.

 About MBF Bioscience